munificent/finch/doc/markdown/expressions.markdown

 ## Sequences

-Multiple expressions can be sequenced together into a single expression by separating them with commas.
+Multiple expressions can be *sequenced* together into a single expression by separating them with commas.

     :::finch
     write: "hi", write: "bye"

 This code forms a single expression that writes "hi" and then "bye".
-A sequence just evaluates each of its expressions in order, and returns the result of the last one.
+When executed, a sequence evaluates each of its expressions in order, and then returns the result of the last one.

 To make things a little cleaner, Finch also treats newlines as commas in places where that makes sense.
 In other words, we could write the above just as: